 * Moving beyond the medical model to a philosophy of independent living

 In April 2011, the Milwaukee County Board of Supervisors passed a resolution supporting efforts to redesign the Milwaukee County mental health system and creating a Mental Health Redesign and Implementation Task Force (Redesign Task Force) to provide the Board with data-driven implementation and planning initiatives based on the recommendations of various public and private entities.
 The Redesign Task Force first convened in July 2011, establishing a charter and delegating Action Teams to prioritize recommendations for system enhancements within key areas.
-The Action Teams presented their prioritized recommendations (report / attachments) to the Committee on Health and Human Needs in January 2012 and at a public summit in February 2012, where consultants from the Human Service Research Institute (HSRI) provided feedback and guidance.
-The Redesign Task Force, its Executive Committee, and DHHS and BHD leadership resolved in March 2012 to seek technical assistance for the process of implementing the affirmed recommendations.
-The County entered a contract in September 2012 with ZiaPartners and their subcontractors.
-Wilberg Community Planning has provided valuable on-site facilitation and technical assistance to the Action Teams and staff, and TriWest Group has assisted in the development of a system map and data dashboard.
+The Action Teams presented their prioritized recommendations (report / attachments) in early 2012 and received feedback and guidance from consultants from the Human Service Research Institute (HSRI).
+The Redesign Task Force, its Executive Committee, and DHHS and BHD leadership sought technical assistance for the process of implementing the affirmed recommendations, subsequently contracting with ZiaPartners and their subcontractors in September 2012.
+Wilberg Community Planning has provided valuable on-site facilitation and technical assistance to the Action Teams and staff.
 In December 2012, the DHHS Director and BHD Administrator presented an informational report to the Committee on Health and Human Needs on the progress and activities of the Redesign Task Force, including a framework for planning, tracking, and recording progress on all redesign implementation activities.
-The implementation activities were subsequently framed within SMART Goals – Specific, Measurable, Attainable, Realistic, and Timebound – to promote accountability and clear reporting.
-The SMART Goals were approved by the County Board (report) in March 2013 and now comprise the work plan for the Task Force and Action Teams – Person-Centered Care, Continuum of Care, Community Linkages, Workforce, Quality, and Cultural Intelligence – through July 2014 with numerous benchmarks to be met along the way.
+The implementation activities were then framed within SMART Goals – Specific, Measurable, Attainable, Relevant, and Timebound – which were approved by the County Board (report) in March 2013, comprising the work plan for the Task Force and Action Teams – Person-Centered Care, Continuum of Care, Community Linkages, Workforce, Quality, and Cultural Intelligence – through 2014.